sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 #### requirements
 - Events are reported from multiple event detectors or we may call event-sources.
 - The event detectors could be running in host and/or some/all containers.
-- Each event includes to the minimum "event source", "event tag", "event timestamp" and "event index", where the index is a running sequence number per event-source.
+- Each event includes to the minimum "event source", "event tag", "event timestamp" and "event index"
-- The event index is coined as <last 16 bits of epoch time of first event from a source, in seconds><48 bits of running index from 0 for events from a source>
-- The event-index could be used by receivers to gauge the count of missed/lost messages from a source.
-- Support multiple local clients to be able to receive the events concurrently.
+- Supports multiple local clients to be able to receive the events concurrently.
 - Each local client should be able to receive updates from all event detectors w/o being aware of all of the sources.
 - The local clients could be operating at different speeds.
 - The clients may come and go.